zpoint/Redis-Internals/Server/persistence/persistence.md

 ### always

-`fsync` will be called every time in the main loop if there are contents in `server.aof_buf`, and it's directly called by the master thread
+`fsync` will be called for every executed command, and it's directly called by the master thread

 ### no

-`fsync` won't be called, the operating system takes full control of when the buffer in `server.aof_buf` will be flushed to disk
+`fsync` won't be called, the operating system takes full control of when the buffer in the operating system's buffer will be flushed to disk

 # RDB

+`RDB` is the abbreviation of Redis Database

 If we set `appendonly no` in `redis.conf`